ApiLogik/gh-unfollowers-snitch/README.md

 You don't need to log in, but for the same reason, it doesn't allow unfollowing from the app.

-Makes use of the official github rest API and the Octokit/rest tool;
+Makes use of the official github rest API;

 Made primarily for practicing API consumption and REACT-JS;